 is a solids-primarily instrument.
 It has VT, a third channel, and 8 probes.
 The probes are: 7 mm CPMAS, 4 mm CPMAS, 2.5 mm HFX CPMASS, 7 mm CRAMPS, 7 mm triple resonance, a wideline probe with both 5 and 10 mm inserts, and a DOR probe.
 There is also a 5mm solution H/BB probe with vt and gradients.
 We are grateful to the National Science Foundation and ARRA for funds to upgrade this system to the configuration shown here.

-is primarily a solution NMR, with VT, a third RF channel, 3 axis gradients, and 3 solution probes.
-They are: 5 mm inverse broadband with 3 axis gradients; 5 mm inverse triple (proton, phosphorus, broadband) with z-axis gradients; and 2.5 mm inverse broadband with 3 axis gradients.
+is primarily a solution NMR, with VT, a third RF channel, gradients, and 3 solution probes.
+They are: 5 mm broadband with VT, gradients, and liquid nitrogen cooled electronics; 5 mm inverse triple (proton, phosphorus, broadband) with VT and gradients; and 2.5 mm inverse broadband with VT and gradients.

 Chem 627/326 is both a graduate and undergraduate course on NMR.
 It includes lectures on theory and applications, and individual training on all three NMR spectrometers.
 Currently offered only in the spring.

 home page (the Association of Managers of Magnetic Resonance Labs) )

 National Magnetic Resonance Facility gopher at the University of Wisconsin, Madison.